-If you want to enroll in Citi coverage, drop Citi coverage, change to a different medical, dental, or vision option, or change your coverage category - for example from single to family or viceversa - you must do so during your enrollment period.
+If you want to enroll in Citi coverage, drop Citi coverage, change to a different medical, dental, or vision option, enroll in a spending account, or change your coverage category - for example from single to family or vice versa - you must do so during your enrollment period.
 Outside of annual enrollment, you can only make changes to your coverage if you have a qualified change in status.